Mic-M/ioBroker.smartcontrol/README.md

 ## Sentry Error Reporting

 This adapter is using [Sentry](https://github.com/ioBroker/plugin-sentry) to report **anonymized** information to the ioBroker Sentry server, if the adapter crashes or other code errors occur.
-No worries: no IP address is included, and also not any other non-anonymous data.
+No worries: All data sent is anonymized, so **no** IP address or other non-anonymous data is included.
 See [What is Sentry/Sentry.io?](https://github.com/ioBroker/plugin-sentry#what-is-sentrysentryio) for details.
 <br><br>
 If you want to disable Sentry, see [Disable Sentry Error Reporting](https://github.com/ioBroker/plugin-sentry#what-is-sentrysentryio) for detailed instructions.
-For example, you can execute `iobroker plugin disable sentry` in the ioBroker console to disable Sentry for all adapters.
+For example, you can execute `iobroker plugin disable sentry` in the ioBroker console to disable Sentry for all adapters, or `iobroker plugin disable sentry --instance <adapter name>.<instance numer>` for a specific adapter instance.
+<br><br>

-However, I hope you keep it activated.
-This helps me as developer to identify unexpected errors fast and provide you an adapter  which is really stabile.
+However, we hope you keep Sentry Error Reporting activated.
+This helps us as developers to identify unexpected errors fast and provide you an adapter as stabile as possible.

 ## Changelog

+### 0.1.x - current Github developer version
+* (Mic-M) Improved table filter functionality in adapter configuration

 ### 0.1.1-beta.6
 * (Mic-M) Added [Sentry](https://github.com/ioBroker/plugin-sentry)